Smertig/banana/docs/api/tg/methods/send_invoice.rst

    .. cpp:member:: optional_t<boolean_t> need_name

-   Pass True, if you require the user's full name to complete the order
+   Pass True if you require the user's full name to complete the order

    .. cpp:member:: optional_t<boolean_t> need_phone_number

-   Pass True, if you require the user's phone number to complete the order
+   Pass True if you require the user's phone number to complete the order

    .. cpp:member:: optional_t<boolean_t> need_email

-   Pass True, if you require the user's email address to complete the order
+   Pass True if you require the user's email address to complete the order

    .. cpp:member:: optional_t<boolean_t> need_shipping_address

-   Pass True, if you require the user's shipping address to complete the order
+   Pass True if you require the user's shipping address to complete the order

    .. cpp:member:: optional_t<boolean_t> send_phone_number_to_provider

-   Pass True, if user's phone number should be sent to provider
+   Pass True if the user's phone number should be sent to provider

    .. cpp:member:: optional_t<boolean_t> send_email_to_provider

-   Pass True, if user's email address should be sent to provider
+   Pass True if the user's email address should be sent to provider

    .. cpp:member:: optional_t<boolean_t> is_flexible

-   Pass True, if the final price depends on the shipping method
+   Pass True if the final price depends on the shipping method

    .. cpp:member:: optional_t<boolean_t> disable_notification

    Sends the message silently.
 Users will receive a notification with no sound.

-   .. cpp:member:: optional_t<integer_t> reply_to_message_id
+   .. cpp:member:: optional_t<boolean_t> protect_content

-   If the message is a reply, ID of the original message
+   Protects the contents of the sent message from forwarding and saving

-   .. cpp:member:: optional_t<boolean_t> allow_sending_without_reply
+   .. cpp:member:: optional_t<reply_parameters_t> reply_parameters

-   Pass True, if the message should be sent even if the specified replied-to message is not found
+   Description of the message to reply to

    .. cpp:member:: optional_t<inline_keyboard_markup_t> reply_markup